Hard (music festival)

-Hard is a national music festival, music cruise and concert brand founded in 2007.
+Hard is an American music festival, music cruise and concert brand founded in 2007.
 The event line-ups consist of alternative and electronic acts and emerging talents.
 The first Hard Music Festival was held on December 31, 2007 in Downtown Los Angeles and featured Justice, Peaches and 2 Live Crew.
 Hard is best known for the Hard Summer Music Festival and Hard Haunted Mansion, though also runs several smaller events and one-off shows.
 Hard is sometimes called "Hardfest" by fans, based on the event's website and social media shortcuts.
 Additional Hard brands include the Hard Summer, Hard Red Rocks, Hard at Electric Daisy Carnival, and the Holy Ship! electronic music cruise, and former events include Hard Day of The Dead, Hard 13, Turkey Soup and Hard Miami.
 Live Nation Entertainment acquired Hard in 2012.
+In 2013, Live Nation handed control over to Insomniac Events in their merger.

 Hard Summer Music Festival

 Since 2008, Hard has run an annual Hard Summer Music Festival.
 The first was held on July 19, 2008 in Downtown Los Angeles at the Shrine Exposition Hall.
 In 2009, Hard Summer changed venues to The Forum.
 The Inglewood police department and fire marshals were forced to shut the event because it was declared a "hazard" by the fire department.
 In 2010, the venue changes to again to the Los Angeles State Historic Park, where it continued to be held until 2014, when it moved to the Whittier Narrows Recreation Area in El Monte, California.
 In 2015 Hard Summer once again switched venues to the Fairplex in Pomona, California.